hernanverar/Mr.-Roboger-s-Neighborhood/README.md

 Mr Roboger's Neighborhood

-technoloagies used;
+technologies used;
 * html
 * css
 * javascript

-Project set up: First we need a function array and returns back 0.
+Project set up: First we need a function array and it returns back 0.

 Describe: arrNumber ()
 Test: "It should return an array of (0)